A Survey of Embodied AI: From Simulators to Research Tasks: Simulators for Embodied AI

-This section comprehensively compares the nine embodied AI simulators based on seven technical features.
+This section presents the backgrounds of the nine embodied AI simulators: DeepMind Lab, AI2-THOR, SAPIEN, VirtualHome, VRKitchen, ThreeDWorld, CHALET, iGibson, and Habitat-Sim.
+Readers can refer to the supplementary material for more details on the respective simulators.
+In this section, the paper will comprehensively compare the nine embodied AI simulators based on seven technical features.
+Referencing \cite{kolve2017ai2,AllenAct,gan2020threedworld}, these seven technical features are selected as the primary features to evaluate the embodied AI simulator as they cover the essential aspects required to replicate the environment accurately, interactions and state of the physical world, hence providing suitable testbeds for testing intelligence with embodiment.
 Referring to Table \ref{tab:features}, the seven features are: Environment, Physics, Object Type, Object Property, Controller, Action, and Multi-Agent.

-\textbf{Environment} There are two main methods of constructing the embodied AI simulator environment: game-based scene construction (G) and world-based scene construction (W).
+\textbf{Environment}: There are two main methods of constructing the embodied AI simulator environment: game-based scene construction (G) and world-based scene construction (W).
 Referring to Fig. \ref{fig:environment}, the game-based scenes are constructed from 3D assets, while world-based scenes are constructed from real-world scans of the objects and the environment.
-A 3D environment constructed entirely out of 3D assets often have built-in physics features and object classes that are well-segmented when compared to a 3D mesh of an environment made from real-world scanning.
+A 3D environment constructed entirely out of 3D assets often has built-in physics features and object classes that are well-segmented when compared to a 3D mesh of an environment made from real-world scanning.
 The clear object segmentation for the 3D assets makes it easy to model them as articulated objects with movable joints, such as the 3D models provided in PartNet \cite{mo2019partnet}.
 In contrast, the real-world scans of environments and objects provide higher fidelity and more accurate representation of the real-world, facilitating better transfer of agent performance from simulation to the real world.
 As observed in Table \ref{tab1}, most simulators other than Habitat-Sim and iGibson have game-based scenes, since significantly more resources are required for world-based scene construction.